Lee Passmore: Biography

 Born Levi Nickerson Passmore (1874) in Ridgetown, Ontario, Canada to American-born father William H. Passmore and Canadian mother Sarah Ann Smith, Passmore was raised in Canada.
 He married Georgia Preston in 1899; they had a daughter and two sons.
 Widowed between 1902 and 1910, Passmore emigrated to the United States and opened a photography studio in San Diego in 1908.
 He married Lida Wickey in 1914.

 Photography

 Passmore specialized in marine scenes from 1908 to 1912, producing a record of the transport of logs by Benson rafts.
 Passmore worked as a barker and guide for the Star & Crescent Boat Company's harbor excursions, and produced photographs of San Diego locations for the Union-Title Insurance & Trust Company.

-In 1914, Passmore discovered flume tiles at the Old Mission Dam (in what is now Mission Trails Regional Park).
+In 1914, Passmore discovered flume tiles at Old Mission Dam (in what is now Mission Trails Regional Park).
 His photographs provide a record of the method used to transport water from the dam to the mission in the early 1800s.
 From the 1930s, Passmore focused his interest on field photography of natural history subjects, particularly insects and spiders.
 He was a charter member of the San Diego Natural History Museum and an early member of the San Diego Zoological Society.

 Passmore died on December 12, 1958, in San Diego, California.